root-gg/plik/README.md

 ##### From sources
 To compile plik from sources, you'll need golang and npm installed on your system

-Git clone and go get the project and simply run make :
+Git clone or go get the project and simply run make :
 ```sh
 $ make
 $ cd server && ./plikd